 - Thoroughly rinse dentures, as traces of cleanser or soap may irritate your gums.

 - Before placing dentures back in your mouth, brush your gums, the roof of your mouth, and your tongue with a separate soft brush to remove plaque and stimulate circulation.
-Rinse mouth well.
+Rinse your mouth well.

 Keeping your dentures clean is only part of the equation.
 You need to take care of them as well.
 Here are some things you can do to make your dentures last as long as possible.
 Do not try to adjust dentures yourself by sanding, filing, or bending.An adhesive may be recommended when you first get them to improve stability.
-You may use adhesives once in a while as a temporary measure for old or poorly fitting dentures.
+After that you may use adhesives once in a while as a temporary measure for old or poorly fitting dentures.
 Ask your dentist about your options and look for adhesives with the American Dental Association seal.Do not use hot or boiling water, bleach, or other abrasive household products or items.
-This will cause dentures to warp and/or discolor.Do not attempt to scrape the plaque or tartar off with a sharp instrument.You can use conventional toothpaste to scrub, but do so gently to avoid abrasion. .
+This will cause dentures to warp and/or discolor.Do not attempt to scrape the plaque or tartar off with a sharp instrument.You can use conventional toothpaste to scrub, but do so gently to avoid abrasion.
 You can use an ultrasonic cleaner to care for dentures.
 But be aware that using it does not replace daily brushing.

 Keep all regular fitting appointments when you get new dentures.
 Here are some things to be aware of that may prompt a visit outside of your normal appointments: Mouth soresProblems chewing food with your denturesChronic cheek bitingCracks at the corners of your mouthGums that begin to bleed easilyDentures that become loose in your mouth